Updated: 11 Nov 2025

 (2021) Organizer, Editor, The Boyle Lecture on Science and Religion - Tom McLeish

-(2019 - 2020) Binocular Graduate Conference organizer and co-chair - York University/University of Toronto
+(2019 - 2020) Binocular Graduate Conference Co-Creator - York University/University of Toronto

 (2018 – 2021) Society Administrator, International Society for Science and Religion